 Regulatory analysisLegal, customs, institutional frameworksLegal advisors + government task forceEarly 2026

 The Africa Finance Corporation, as lead developer, is responsible for translating the feasibility study outputs into a bankable project structure.
 AFC's role extends beyond financing to include project development, contractor selection, and coordination with Zambian government agencies.
-The AFC mandate, backed by more than $500 million in committed capital, provides the institutional anchor that gives other potential investors confidence in the project's viability.
+AFC has publicly stated that it will mobilise $500 million and bring overall project financing to over $1 billion; those figures should be treated as project-development and financing targets until financial-close documents are published.

 Mine Connections